-At 1099.41: The ResponderSTAAddress field is the MAC address of the responding STA that grants enablement.
+At 1099.41: The ResponderSTAAddress field is the MAC address of the enablement responder .

-At 1102.47: The RequesterSTAAddress field is the MAC address of the requesting STA that grants enablement.
+At 1102.47: The RequesterSTAAddress field is the MAC address of the STA that requests the DSE measurement report.

-At 1103.27: The RequesterSTAAddress field is the MAC address of the requesting STA that grants enablement.
+At 1103.27: The RequesterSTAAddress field is the MAC address of the STA that requested the DSE measurement report.

-At 1104.52: The RequesterSTAAddress field is the MAC address of the requesting STA that grants the enablement.
+At 1104.52: The RequesterSTAAddress field is the MAC address of the STA that requests the DSE power constraint.

 Proposed resolution to CID 3014: Revised